Open-Systems-Pharmacology/Pitavastatin-Model/Evaluation/Input/Content/Section1_Introduction.md

 The presented model includes the following features:

-- metabolism by unspecified UGT enzym present in the liver,
+- metabolism by unspecified UGT enzyme present in the liver,
 - transport by OATP1B1/B3,
 - transport by BCRP
 - no renal clearance,